Embodied AI Workshop

 Accepted papers will be presented as posters or spotlight talks at the workshop.
 These papers will be made publicly available in a non-archival format, allowing future submission to archival journals or conferences.
 Paper submissions do not have to be anononymized.
 Per CVPR rules regarding workshop papers, at least one author must register for CVPR using an in-person registration.

-The submission deadline will close in May ( Anywhere on Earth - for clarity, 00:01 in GMT as computed by OpenReview).
+The submission deadline will close May 15th, 2026 ( Anywhere on Earth - for clarity, 00:01 in GMT as computed by OpenReview).
 Papers should be no longer than 2 pages (excluding references) and styled in the CVPR format.

 Note.
 The order of the papers is randomized each time the page is refreshed.